submariner-io/submariner/docs/globalnet.md

 # Testing

-Refer [Testing guide](testing.md) for instructions on how to test, same steps apply.
+Refer [testing guide](testing.md) for instructions on how to test, same steps apply.

 # Known Issues

 # Building

 Nothing extra needs to be done to build `submariner-globalnet` as it is built with the standard submariner build.

-# TODO

-Not everything mentioned in the architecture is currently implemented.
-This section lists work items that are pending.

-* Operator support for globalnet installation
-* Helm support for globalnet installation
-* `subctl` support for globalnet
-* Lighthouse changes for globalnet
-* User guide